gautamcodes19/gautamcodes19/README.md

 ---

-## 📊 What I Do
-✅ Collect, clean, and analyze data
-✅ Build dashboards & reports for decision-makers
-✅ Identify trends, opportunities, and areas of improvement
-✅ Present insights with clarity and impact

----

 ## 🚀 Current Focus
-- Improving my **data storytelling** & dashboard design skills
 - Working on projects involving **real-world business datasets**
 - Exploring **advanced analytics** like predictive modeling & machine learning